michaeldye/raspbian-image/README.md

 #### Steps

-* Execute `make pi2-sd-image` to make an official, Pi2-only image or `make pi3-sd-image` to make a Pi3 image.
+* Execute `make pi3-sd-image` to make an official, Pi3-only image or `make pi2-sd-image` to make a Pi2 image.
 The resulting image will be written to /mnt/extra.
-If you'd like to change the output location, execute `(export IMAGE_OUTPUT_DIR=/tmp/; make -e pi3-sd-image)`.
+If you'd like to change the output location, execute `make pi3-sd-image IMAGE_OUTPUT_DIR=/tmp/`.